Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 Can't see cards in a deck
 The catalog endpoint should give us a way to see what cards are available in the pack and preferably the rarity of pulling a copy of the cards.

-Instructions for multiple endpoints could be updated to be more clear.
-Like creating a deck there is nothing telling the user that a deck must have 5 cards and 5 cards only.
-As of right now if a user has 1 copy of a card they can make a deck with with 5 copies of it.
-I don't know if that is desired behavior, but deck building guidelines would help with the confusion.

 User profile functionality is very limited: